aleksandrinaskv/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Aleksandrina
 email: ""
 ---
-I am a postdoctoral researcher at the Health, Medical and Neuropsychology unit of Leiden University and a member of the Center for Interdisciplinary Placebo Studies Leiden.
-I do experimental research on how psychological factors such as expectations, stress, and memory affect the effectiveness of various treatments.
-Additionally, I engage in policy research, specifically collaborating with the Netherlands Organisation for Applied Scientific Research (TNO) on pandemic preparedness of the Netherlands.
+I am an Assistant Professor at the Health, Medical and Neuropsychology unit of Leiden University and a member of the Center for Interdisciplinary Placebo Studies Leiden.
+I do experimental research on the impact of psychological factors such as expectations, stress, and memory on health and treatment efficacy.
+With a focus on placebo and nocebo effects, I investigates their role in food metabolism, hunger regulation, and pain perception.
+Additionally, my research extends to examining how communication with healthcare professionals influences patients' health.
+Finally, I engage in policy research, specifically collaborating with the Netherlands Organisation for Applied Scientific Research (TNO) on pandemic preparedness of the Netherlands.
 Moreover, I possess a strong interest in health equity and actively contribute as a part-time grant writer for Health & Help, a non-profit organization dedicated to providing essential medical care to underserved communities in Central America.
 I am passionate about using my skills and knowledge to advance science and make a positive impact in the world.

 {style="text-align: justify;"}